News Events

 Honest Broker Service (HBS)

-The Business Services Organisation has been asked to set up an Honest Broker Service (HBS) for Health and Social Care (HSC).
+The Business Services Organisation provides an Honest Broker Service (HBS) for Health and Social Care (HSC).

-The HBS will enable the provision of anonymised, aggregated and in some cases pseudonymised health and social care data to the DoH (NI), HSC organisations and for anonymised data for ethically approved health and social care related research.
+The HBS enables the provision of anonymised, aggregated and in some cases pseudonymised health and social care data to the DoH (NI), HSC organisations and for anonymised data for ethically approved health and social care related research.

 Enhanced Prescribing Database (EPD)